DeathcoinOfficial/Deathcoin/index.md

 ``Fool me once, shame on you!
 Fool me twice?``

 Our doctrine is you can get fooled by all other shit coins, but Deathcoin will always be with you.
 DIE is fully decentralized and there is no exit strategy for our core team members.
-Deathcoin’s price can only go up.
-Embrace the perpetual Bull market in Deathcoin.
+Deathcoin’s price can only go up and you will experience a perpetual Bull market in Deathcoin.

 One of our founding fathers died of acute propofol intoxication after a massive loss in participating in a Ponzi scheme.
 In supporting Deathcoin, you will also be supporting suicide prevention as we make our periodic Deathcoin donation to the Samaritans and its volunteers.